-

 The weekly newsletter

-provides hard to find Sicilian & Italian recipes, holiday specials,
+provides hard to find Sicilian and Italian recipes, holiday specials,

 the latest updates on our company, special "members only" offers